 Single Course Enrollment

 Interested in taking a single course, or even several courses, before you commit to the full Master of Science in Computational Linguistics?
-The courses below are open for single course enrollment through UW Continuum College.
+We offer many courses that you can take without joining the full program.

 Credits: 3

 Computational linguistics builds on the theory and practice of multiple fields (linguistics, computer science and statistics) to design computer applications that involve the automatic processing of natural language speech or text by machines.
 This course is intended to reinforce the most important skills from contributing disciplines to prepare such students for further study in computational linguistics.
-We'll cover the following topics: UNIX and server cluster usage; probability and statistics (random variables and random vectors; conditional, joint and marginal probabilities; the chain rule; Bayes' rule; independence and conditional dependence); formal grammars and languages (Chomsky hierarchy, regular expressions and regular languages, context-free grammar and other grammar formalisms); finite-state automata and transducers; and algorithms and data structures.

 This course is required only for the Certificate in Natural Language Technology.
 It is not required for the Master of Science in Computational Linguistics.